matthewearl/matthewearl.github.io/_posts/2015-12-10-gchq-xmas-card.md

 Directors-Christmas-puzzle-2015.aspx).

-The puzzle is an instance of a [Nonogram puzzle](https://en.wikipedia.org/ wiki/ Nonogram), which is a grid with numbers by each row and column, indicating the lengths of runs of shaded cells in the completed puzzle.
+The puzzle is an instance of a [Nonogram puzzle](https://en.wikipedia.org/ wiki/ Nonogram).
+This is a grid with numbers by each row and column, indicating the lengths of runs of shaded cells in the completed puzzle.

-Being the over-zealous programmer I am I immediately dispensed with the idea that I might fill the grid in manually, instead leaping to trusty Python and some rusty CS knowledge.
+Being the over-zealous programmer I am I immediately dispensed with the idea that I might fill the grid in manually, instead opting to write an automatic solver using Python and some rusty CS knowledge.
 While it may not have saved me time over doing it by hand, it certainly was more interesting!
-Also the same script can be re-used to solve other Nonogram puzzles, so it's potentially useful beyond this teaser.
+Also the same script can be re-used to solve other Nonogram puzzles so it's potentially useful beyond GCHQ problem.

 In this post I'll explain how my script works, with the disclaimer that I don't claim to be an expert in CNF or SAT solvers.
-This approach may not even be more efficient than a basic backtracking algorithm, although it certainly *feels* more elegant.
+This approach may not even be more efficient than a basic backtracking algorithm.
+Nevertheless, I found it an interesting exercise and hopefully you will too.
+Any feedback from SAT aficionados would also be much appreciated.

 ## SAT solvers